aff3npirat/UTS/README.md

-A Framework to write unit tests in C++ using Macros.
+A Library for C++ unit tests using Macros for test case registration.

 # Example Usage
 ```c++